← All Dashboards

 Operational Complexity vs. Stage

 YC: "Build something people want."
-Corollary: don't build what no one asked for yet
+Corollary: validate the want exists before scaling the build

 Strategic Clarity & Positioning